mandiant/capa/README.md

 To use capa as a library or integrate with another tool, see [doc/installation.md](doc/installation.md) for further setup instructions.

-For more information about how to use capa, including running it as an IDA script/plugin see [doc/usage.md](doc/usage.md).
+For more information about how to use capa, see [doc/usage.md](doc/usage.md).

 # example